Branching spaces of multipointed d-spaces: Introduction

+The first part, presented here, is dedicated to the globular setting, specifically focusing on cellular multipointed $d$-spaces and globular subdivisions.
+The second part \cite{cubical-branching} addresses the cubical analogue, exploring the setting of precubical sets and cubical subdivisions.

+The primary goal of this paper is to provide an explicit geometric description of the branching space of a q-cofibrant multipointed $d$-space, achieved without relying on the categorization functor $\dcat:\ptop{\mathcal{M}}\to \dtop$ from multipointed $d$-spaces to flows.
+This construction serves as the globular analogue of the homotopy branching space of a precubical set, a concept fully developed in \cite{cubical-branching}, which provides a cubical perspective on branching spaces, offering a complementary approach to the globular setting explored here.
+The notion of a branching space naturally admits both globular and cubical formulations (much like other concepts in DAT).
+However, how to unify these two perspectives remains an open question.

-To understand the categorical localization of the category of multipointed $d$-spaces up to globular subdivision, it is established in \cite[Corollary~9.4]{MultipointedSubdivision} that two cellular multipointed $d$-spaces related by a zigzag of globular subdivisions have dihomotopy equivalent associated flows in the sense of \cite{hocont} via the categorization functor $\dcat:\ptop{\mathcal{M}} \to \dtop$ from multipointed $d$-spaces to flows.
-The interest of this result is that dihomotopy equivalences of flows, as defined in \cite{hocont}, are conjecturally the weak equivalences of a cofibration category.
+As an illustrative application, we present a direct, purely topological (and indeed elementary) proof of the invariance of branching homology for cellular multipointed $d$-spaces under globular subdivision.
+While this result is not new (it can be derived from the main result of \cite{MultipointedSubdivision}, which establishes that two cellular multipointed $d$-spaces related by a zigzag of globular subdivisions have dihomotopy equivalent associated flows in the sense of \cite{hocont} via the categorization functor $\dcat:\ptop{\mathcal{M}} \to \dtop$, combined with \cite[Corollary~11.3]{3eme}), our proof offers a simpler and more intuitive approach.
+A similar invariance result is obtained in the cubical setting in \cite{cubical-branching}.
+However, this cubical analogue currently lacks alternative proofs, as the cubical analogue of the main result of \cite{MultipointedSubdivision} remains unproven.

-As an immediate consequence of \cite[Corollary~9.4]{MultipointedSubdivision}, the underlying homotopy type and the branching and merging homology theories of two flows associated with two cellular multipointed $d$-spaces related by a zigzag of globular subdivisions are isomorphic thanks to the results of \cite{3eme,4eme}.
-The branching and merging homology theories contain the information about the non-deterministic branching and merging areas of execution paths.
-So they contain some (local) information about the causal structure.

-In \cite[Corollary~9.7]{MultipointedSubdivision}, a purely topological proof of the preservation of the underlying homotopy type up to globular subdivision is expounded which does not use the Reedy techniques of \cite{4eme}, thanks to a purely topological interpretation of the underlying homotopy type of the flow associated with a q-cofibrant multipointed $d$-space using the functor $\dcat:\ptop{\mathcal{M}} \to \dtop$: the underlying homotopy type of the flow $\dcat(X)$ for $X$ q-cofibrant is nothing else but the homotopy type of the underlying space $|X|$ \cite[Proposition~9.6]{MultipointedSubdivision}.

-Similarly, this work presents a purely topological proof of the preservation of the branching and merging homology theories up to globular subdivision without using the Reedy techniques of \cite{3eme}.
-The case of the branching (and merging) homology theories is more complicated than the one of the underlying homotopy type.
-This is the reason why a separate paper is devoted to it.
-The main results of this paper are summarized now.